You might have heard a lot of music terms being thrown around, and one of them is “ad-lib.” But what does this term actually mean?

 “Billie Jean” by Michael Jackson

-Michael Jackson improvised the “hee hee” sound during the recording of the song, and it quickly became one of the most recognizable parts of the song.
-It became his trademark sound, and he used it in many of his other songs.
+Michael Jackson improvised the “hee hee” sound during the recording, which quickly became a signature part of the song.
+This sound turned into his trademark, appearing in many of his other hits.

 “Bad and Boujee” by Offset, Quavo, and Lil Uzi Vert

-Bad and boujee is the go-to song for hip hop ad-libs.
-From “skrrt skrrt” to “raindrop, drop top,” these adlibs have taken over the internet.
+Bad and boujee is the top song for hip hop ad-libs.
+From “skrrt skrrt” to “raindrop, drop top,” these ad-libs have taken over the internet.

-Most of them are just made up words or sounds that fit with the beat, but they’ve become so popular that everyone knows what they mean.
-As you can see, ad-libbing is a popular way for artists to show their creativity and expertise.
+Most of these words or sounds are created to match the beat, but they’ve become so popular that everyone knows what they mean.
+Ad-libbing shows an artist’s creativity and expertise.

 “A Love Supreme” by John Coltrane